 Comparative bioacoustics II: Marine Mammals (3 ECTS)

-Aims: In this module we will review the production/perception, nature, function of acoustic signals in marine mammals (pinnipeds and cetaceans) as well as the impact of noise.
+Aims: In this module, we will review the production/perception, nature, function of acoustic signals in marine mammals (pinnipeds and cetaceans) as well as the impact of noise.
 We will describe the different types of acoustic signals produced by pinnipeds, odontocetes and Mysticetes, and the anatomical basis of their production.
 We will see their hearing abilities, and review the impact of noise on their general behaviour and vocal production.
 We will also present technologies used to study marine mammal vocal behaviour, from passive to active monitoring and the analysis methods linked to these monitoring methods (PAM and tags).
-During the practical sessions, we will use sound analysis software such as Seewave, Avisoft and Raven.
+During the practical sessions, we will use sound analysis software such as Seewave, Avisoft and Raven...

-Research talks on pinniped and cetacean acoustic communication networks and noise
+Research talks on pinniped and cetacean acoustic communication networks and noise impact will expose you directly to current research.

 Learning outcomes